PoCInnovation/Workshops/software/README.md

 ##  18 - [Setup Kafka in a microservice architecture](./18.Kafka)

-Learn Kafka by implementing a producer and two consumers as services with Kafka You will :
+Learn Kafka by implementing a producer and two consumers as services with Kafka.
+You will :
 - Start Kafka and ZooKeeper using docker compose
 - Create a producer service